 - Unsweetened Almond Milk.
 Or any milk you like.
 If you are concerned with keeping the bread vegan/dairy free, be sure to use a dairy free option.

 - Toppings and Mix-Ins.
 Feel free to top this pumpkin bread with chopped nuts, pumpkin seeds, or chocolate chips.
 It would also be delicious as a pumpkin cranberry bread.

-In addition to sprinkling the nuts, seeds, and/or chocolate chips on top, you can also fold up to ½ cup into the batter.
 Given my love of pumpkin and chocolate together, I suspect that a chocolate chip vegan pumpkin bread is sure to follow later this fall.

 Another favorite feature of vegan pumpkin bread: it is SUPER easy to make!

 - Grab a small and a large mixing bowl.
 In the small bowl, stir the flaxseed meal together with the water and set aside.
 Let it gel for a few minutes.
 This creates a flax “egg” that will bind the vegan pumpkin bread and help it rise too.

 - In the large mixing bowl, whisk together the wet ingredients.
 Add that magic flax egg!

 - In a separate bowl, stir together the dry ingredients.
 If you accidentally go overboard on the pumpkin spice, I will not judge.